aali24/Conversion_test/README.md

 # Conversion_test

 Conversion Calculator Test Script
 This is a Python test script using Selenium WebDriver to test the functionalities of the website Conversion Calculator.
-The script tests two automated test cases to verify that the length conversions are performed correctly.
+The script tests two cases to verify that the length conversions are performed correctly.

 Requirements

 Python 3
 Selenium
+Chrome Browser
 WebDriver Manager

 Set Up

-Install Python 3 if not already installed
+Install Python 3 if not already installed.
-Install Selenium and WebDriver Manager using the following command:
+Install Selenium and WebDriver Manager.
+Ensure latest version of Chrome is installed.
-Copy code
-pip install selenium webdriver-manager

 Clone this repository or download the test script file.

 Running the Test Script

 Open terminal or command prompt
 Navigate to the directory where the test script is located Run the following command: